kmualim/kmualim.github.io/_publications/2017-12-01-earlyprojects.md

 ## How to get into coding?

 I started my adventure by coding simple algorithms to solve a bunch of fun and quirky questions!
+These were the very first codes I did, ever.

 The project includes solving questions via programming: